RFC1920/Portals/README.md

 # Portals
-Teleportation portals for Rust
+Teleportation portals for Rust - this is a partial rewrite of the old Portals plugin by LaserHydra.

-Portals gives you the opportunity to place portals in your world.
+Portals gives you the opportunity to place teleportation portals in the Rust world.

 ## How to use

-  - go to the place where the entrance should be
+  - Go to the place where the entrance should be.
-  - write /portal entrance portal1 (portal1 is an example name for aportal)
+  - Type /portal entrance portal1 (portal1 is an example name for a portal).
-  - go to the place where the exit should be
+  - Go to the place where the exit should be.
-  - write /portal exit portal1
+  - Type /portal exit portal1

-  - open the Datafile and change other details of the Portal, for example the radius, in which it teleports people.
+Portals can be unidirectional or bidirectional.
+See below.

+By default, a spinner wheel will be placed at the entrance and exit.
+If you have SignArtist installed, it can also write the portal name on the wheel.
+See Configuration below.

 ## Permissions
 This plugin uses Oxide's permission system.
 To assign a permission, use oxide.grant <user or group> <name or steam id> <permission>.
 To remove a permission, use oxide.revoke <user or group> <name or steam id> <permission>.